captswag/shell-scripting-101/2-variables/README.md

 hello
 ```

-Once the shell script exists, its environment is destroyed.
+Once the shell script exits, its environment is destroyed.
 But `MYVAR` keeps its value of `hello` within your
 interactive shell.
 In order to receive environment changes back from the script, we must source the script.
 This
 effectively runs the script within our own interactive shell, instead of spawing anohter shell to run it.